Wiggle Subsequence In C++ - C++ Programming Tutorial

 Wiggle Subsequence In C++

-In this article, we will discuss the wiggle subsequence in C++ with its algorithm and its implementation.
+In this guide, we will explore the wiggle subarray concept in C++ along with its algorithm and how to implement it.

 Problem Statement:

-A sequence that exhibits rigorous alternating positive and negative discrepancies between subsequent numbers is known as a wiggle sequence.
-The very first difference can be either positive or negative.
-Sequences that have one element and two non-equal elements are considered trivially wiggling sequences.
+A sequence that demonstrates strict alternating positive and negative variances between consecutive numbers is referred to as a wiggle sequence.
+The initial variance can be either positive or negative.
+Sequences containing just one element or two non-identical elements are regarded as trivially oscillating sequences.

 Example 1: